weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/cicd.md

   - /developers/contributor-guide/current/build-run-test/cicd.html
 ---

-Weaviate is not a continuously deployed application, as it published as releases and users install Weaviate themselves.
+Weaviate is not a continuously deployed application, as it is published as releases and users install Weaviate themselves.
 Nevertheless, we aim to treat it with the same level of CI/CD-maturity as one would a continuously deployed application.